Fiery crash: Pair killed in Dunedin named as Josiah Mani and William Quin

 Nearby resident Abbey Reid was woken by the crash between a late-model car and a rubbish truck close to a sharp bend in King Edward St, near the Kensington Hotel.

-"We heard a big bang," Ms Reid said.
+"We heard a big bang," Reid said.

 "It wasn't a massive bang."

-Ms Reid (21), an off-duty bakery manager, saw the truck driver unsuccessfully try to put out the fire shortly after what appeared to be a head-on crash between the south-bound car and the north-bound truck.
+Reid, 21, an off-duty bakery manager, saw the truck driver unsuccessfully try to put out the fire shortly after what appeared to be a head-on crash between the south-bound car and the north-bound truck.

 After the fire began, it quickly intensified, she said.